Skip to main content

 • Your websocket connections would change from wss://chrome.browserless.io/chromium to something like wss://chrome.browserless.io/p/53616c7465645f5ff8cc738d5eecb3032823d67e37578fe4531b0f9a83dc80856c66d0fe36aba4d2f4bc5f01c18bdfab/chromium?token=YOUR_API_TOKEN_HERE&--user-data-dir=~/custompath/456

-Using the userdatadir with Puppeteer and Playwright
+Using User Data Directory with Puppeteer and Playwright

 import puppeteer from 'puppeteer-core';